 It was quickly evident that Salah's fortunes would be different this time, and he scored an incredible 32 Premier League goals in 2017/18, a record in a 38-match season.

 Salah's efforts were rewarded with a plethora of individual accolades, including a first Premier League Golden Boot.
 He was also named the competition's Player of the Season, despite his team finishing fourth, and was included in the PFA Team of the Year.

 The following season, Salah again won the Golden Boot as the Reds finished one point off the top while winning the UEFA Champions League, with Salah opening the scoring in the final from the penalty spot.

 And in 2019/20, his 19 goals helped Liverpool lift the Premier League Trophy for the very first time.

 There is no question of Salah resting on his laurels as he has continued to break records, becoming the fastest Liverpool player to score 100 Premier League goals, doing so in only 162 matches.

-Last weekend his hat-trick helped Liverpool to a memorable 5-0 victory at rivals Manchester United, and in doing so he became the highest-scoring African in Premier League history, reaching 107 goals to eclipse Didier Drogba's tally.
+His hat-trick as Liverpool secured a memorable 5-0 victory at Manchester United in October 2021 saw Salah become the highest-scoring African in Premier League history, reaching 107 goals to eclipse Didier Drogba's tally.